ausaccessfed/dev-portal/docs/_pages/saml.markdown

 `$> yum install httpd.x86_64 mod_ssl.x86_64 shibboleth.x86_64 PHP.x86_64 -y`

-An outline for installing the **Shibboleth SP** on other web platforms is available in the [**Shibboleth Wiki**](https://wiki.shibboleth.net/confluence/display/SP3/GettingStarted https://wiki.shibboleth.net/confluence/display/SP3/WebServers)
+An outline for installing the **Shibboleth SP** on other web platforms is available in the [**Shibboleth Wiki.**](https://wiki.shibboleth.net/confluence/display/SP3/GettingStarted https://wiki.shibboleth.net/confluence/display/SP3/WebServers)

+{: .note }
 At this point in the deployment process, determine which federation the application will join: **TEST** or **PRODUCTION**.
 This choice influences which metadata distribution service to connect and which **Federation Manager (FM)** will process the **SP Registration**.